violapterin/dotfiles/README.md

 The `.bashrc` includes all my custom appearances, shortcuts, functions, variables, and more, for the Bash shell.

-For the difference between them, see a note I wrote saved in this repo.
+For further explanation, see a note I wrote saved in this repo, "Difference between `.bashrc` and `.bash_profile`".

 ## My LaTeX template for Latin languages

 The `template-Latin.tex` is the LaTeX template I use for my writings, either personal or scholastic, but without Chinese.
 It contains custom abbreviations, the load of important packages, preferred appearances, self-implemented functions and more.

 The LaTeX documents based on this template is intended to be compiled into `.pdf` format by the `pdflatex` script, which is a wrapper of the compiler `pdftex`.
-The `pdflatex` is already included in [MacTex](http://www.tug.org/mactex/) distribution, which I installed on my MacBook Air.
+The `pdflatex` is already included in [MacTeX](http://www.tug.org/mactex/) distribution, which I installed on my MacBook Air.

 I set another alias `Pdflatex` to call a short script I wrote with specification of options.
 To compile with that, enter `Pdflatex <file-name>`.